 At John's Automotive Care La Mesa, we wanted to provide some quick and easy tips for how to take care of your foggy headlights for our September blog!

 If the headlight fogginess hasn't become a significant issue, toothpaste may help clear the problem in the beginning stages.
 This is a commonly known tip & very popular due to its convenience and at-home care.

 Step 1: Get a nice glob o0f gel-free toothpaste and a clean textured cloth.
 Add a decent amount of paste to the fabric.

 Step 2: Using a cloth, scrub in circular motions around the entire headlight.

 Step 3: Dampen the used cloth to get rid of any extra toothpaste with warm water.

 Step 4: After a couple of moments, wipe down the headlights.
 If needed, repeat the process multiple times for the best results.

-If the toothpaste isn't cutting in and cleaning the headlights well enough, it may need something more abrasive; cue the sandpaper!
+If the toothpaste isn't cutting in and cleaning the headlights well enough, it may need something more abrasive; cue specialty fine-grit sandpaper!